 What happens if you choose to withhold your personal information?

-What about use of professional information for direct marketing?
+What about use of personal information for direct marketing?

 Australian privacy law limits the use of personal information for direct marketing of goods and services.
 We do not use your personal information for direct marketing.